Live online events

 Working Together to Safeguard Children 2018

-This NEW 6-hour interactive live webinar is being co-delivered by close associate Karen Amos, Bright Bird Coaching and Training and our own Yvonne Sinclair, offered at a special discounted introductory rate.
+This NEW 6-hour interactive live webinar is being co-delivered by close associate Karen Amos, Bright Bird Coaching and Training and Safeguarding Support Ltd, offered at a special discounted introductory rate.
 It will give you the practical knowledge and skills to introduce and implement effective supervision for safeguarding in your school.
 Based on the supervision model developed in the social care sector, attendees will understand what effective supervision is and how they can develop the models of good supervision in their own school or setting.

 Places for this introductory session are limited to allow for practical exercises and discussions.